 After the shrine was built, days of large catches continued with no accidents, and the residents of the island began to bring offerings to the “Cat God” at the shrine.
 Even to this day, the fishermen continue to make offerings at the shrine every year on the 15th of March.

 At the shrine, there is an unusually large number of cat-related goods left by both islanders and tourists.
 Among these are hand-illustrated pictures of cats and messages written on stones.

 As you observe the calm expressions of the hand-drawn cats, do keep in mind that the Cat God of the island rests there, so be sure to observe quiet and solemnity during your visit.

 Ishinomaki, Tashirohama, Miyagi, 986-0023

 Shima-no-Eki: For souvenirs and a rest stop, drop by the island’s station

 At the shop, a wide variety of towels and other original goods featuring cat designs are available.
-Seafood and other marine produce from the island are also on sale, and make for excellent souvenirs.
-Artwork with cat motifs are also on display.
+Seafood and other marine produce from the island are also on sale and make for excellent souvenirs.
+Artwork with cat motifs is also on display.